strapi/strapi/docs/3.0.0-beta.x/guides/registering-a-field-in-admin.md

 import PropTypes from 'prop-types';
 import { isEmpty } from 'lodash';
 import { Button } from '@buffetjs/core';
-import { Label, InputDescription, InputErrors } from 'strapi-helper-plugin';
+import { Label, InputDescription, InputErrors } from 'strapi-helper-plugin/lib/src';
 import Editor from '../CKEditor';
 import MediaLib from '../MediaLib';